Maxgabe/Excel-Data-Analysis/README.md

 - Data cleaning and preparation.
 - Basic formulas and functions for analysis.
 - Pivot tables for deriving insights.

+**📊 Microsoft Power BI:**
+- Creating interactive dashboards
+- Building custom visuals to enhance analysis
-- Visualizations to present findings.
+- Visualizations to present findings

 ## **About**